-The Dragon Boat Festival, with a long history of more than 2,000 years, is believed to have originated during the Warring States period.
-A number of legends attempt to explain its origins.
-The best-known story is that of the legend of Qu Yuan, poet and statesman of the Chu kingdom during the Warring States period.
+The Dragon Boat Festival has a history of more than 2,000 years, and is believed to have originated during the Warring States period.
+A number of legends, associated with (sometimes deified) patriotic poet Qu Yuan, attempt to explain its origins and traditions.

 A descendant of the Chu royal family, Qu Yuan served in high offices.
-When the king decided to ally with the increasingly powerful state of Qin, Qu Yuan failed to persuade him not to do so and was banished for opposing the alliance.
-Later, he was accused of treason and exiled.
+When the king decided to ally with the increasingly powerful state of Qin, Qu Yuan failed to persuade him not to do so, and was banished for opposing the alliance.
+Later he was accused of treason and exiled.